skip to main content

 It marked Israel's first such strike against US ally Qatar and has put renewed strain on diplomatic efforts to bring about a truce in Gaza.

-Before departing for the region, Mr Rubio told reporters that while President Trump was "not happy" about the strike, it was "not going to change the nature of our relationship with the Israelis".
+Before departing for the region, Mr Rubio told reporters that while President Trump was "not happy" about the Israeli strike on Qatar, it was "not going to change the nature of our relationship with the Israelis".

 Smoke billowing after explosions in Doha's capital Qatar